cdpxe/WendzelNNTPd/docs/docs/running.md

 #### Saving time

-As mentioned above, you can safe time by using roles.
+As mentioned above, you can save time by using roles.
 For instance, if you add a new developer to the system, and the developer should have access to the two groups "project-x.discussion" and "project-x.support", you do not have to assign the user to both (or even more) groups by